 Amanda L. Harmon, LMHC is a licensed mental health counselor with the state of Washington.
 She graduated from Gordon-Conwell Theological Seminary with a Masters in Counseling degree, specializing in the fields of mental health counseling and marriage and family therapy.
 Amanda is a certified Mental Health Specialist and Child Mental Health Specialist, and has advanced training in Cognitive Behavioral Therapy (CBT), with a focus on Trauma Focused CBT and childhood traumatic grief through Harborview Center for Sexual Assault and Traumatic Stress.
 She received her Bachelors of Science degree from Grove City College with minors in sociology and family studies.
 Amanda graduated Magna Cum Laud from both undergraduate and graduate education, and was the recipient of Grove City College’s Psychology Student of the Year award in 2011.
 Amanda is a member of the American Association of Christian Counselors.

-Amanda specializes in the treatment of children (6 and older) and adolescents, as well as bereavement concerns for all ages.
+Amanda specializes in the treatment of children (6 and older), adolescents, and emerging adults (ages 18-26).
 She has provided treatment for a range of concerns that children experience, including responses to trauma, mood disorders such as depression and anxiety, behavioral concerns and defiance, ADHD and coping with parental separation.

 In terms of style, Amanda practices using evidence-based therapies with demonstrated efficacy for children and adults.
 These therapies include cognitive behavioral therapy, solution focused brief therapy, collaborative problem solving, play therapy, and emotion focused therapy.
 She works with children to assist them in expressing their thoughts, concerns, and emotions in effective ways, and takes a team approach to solving behavioral problems.
 Amanda often focuses on goal setting and skill building, providing both children and adults with the tools they need to be more effective and take greater enjoyment in their families and personal experiences.